uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

    d.
 Ask a member of staff if you need assistance

-4. Copy the `IAPAudioPlug.component` into your personal 'home' Library of audio plugin components.
+4. Copy your `IAPAudioPlug.component` into your personal 'home' Library of audio plugin components.

+## The above steps as an animation

+The animation below shows the required steps.

 ![animation showing installation of IAPaudioplug.component](./images/IAPaudioplug_install.gif)

+However you choose to do it, install the .component to *your personal 'home' plugin library*.
 You may use `copy` and `paste` menus or drag files using the mouse.
-However you choose to do it, make sure that the .component is installed into your personal 'home' plugin library.

-Later, we'll replace old builds of our plugin as we improve and change it.
+Later, as we improve and change our plugin, we'll replace old builds with new versions.
 The end of the animation shows how to confirm you want to replace an old plugin .component with a new version.

 ## Exercise 3 - Creative exploration!

+Congratulations on getting this far. 😀🎉 **The boring parts are over, now begins the fun!**

-1. Open the downloaded Logic DAW project now
+1. Open the downloaded Logic DAW project
 2. Voila!
 Plugin do the things.
-Happy fun time exploration yay! 😊
+Happy fun time exploration yay! 🎶😊🎵

 If everything has gone well, you will see the IAPaudioplug controls, similar to the screenshot below.

 ![a screenshot of the IAPaudioplug controls](./images/IAPaudioplug.png)

----
-Congratulations on getting this far. 😀🎉 The boring parts are over, now begins the fun!

 # Creative prompts

-* Play with the plugin to hear what it does to the sound
+* Play with the plugin to hear what it does to the sound on the timeline

-   * ...you can use the provided audio, or record your own sound with the microphone
+   * ...use the provided audio timeline, or delete this and record your own sound with the microphone

-   * ...you can use "monitor" mode to hear the effect on the live microphone input **use headphones to avoid feedback**
+   * ...use 'monitoring' mode to hear the effect applied to live microphone input **if you choose this, use headphones to avoid feedback**

 * Set the plugin `choiceParam` to different settings to hear the results.

-All choices do something different, and there is room for *creative opportunities* and improvements that you can decide below 😊
+   * All choices do something different, and there is room for *creative opportunities* and improvements that you can decide below 😊

 * Read our helpful code comments provided in the xcode project

-   * Focus your attention on the `PluginProcessor.cpp` and `PluginProcessor.h` files
+   * Focus your attention on the comments in the `PluginProcessor.cpp` file

 * Read the guidance in the sections below for further inspiration and guidance